 To clean the inside of the tank and the base, use ¼ cup of vinegar to two cups of water.
 You can let the solution sit for a few minutes then rinse.
 If there is heavy mineral build-up you can use a stronger solution of vinegar and allow the humidifier to sit for eight to ten hours.
 Afterwards, rinse well.
 You can use the vinegar solution to clean all parts of the humidifier.
 The use of vinegar eliminates the need to use bleach or corrosive cleaners.

 Place a microwave-safe cup of water in the microwave and turn on high for a few minutes.
 Leave the door closed for another few minutes, then wipe down with a clean, dry cloth.
 The steam does a great job of loosening particles of food and sanitizing the inside.
 Use warm, soapy water and a clean cloth to clean the outside of the microwave.
 If any of the knobs are removable, make sure to clean under them.
+SAFETY TIP: To prevent superheating, insert a toothpick or wooden skewer in water before microwaving it.

 Using these simple principles you can keep your small appliances clean and healthful.
 Regularly cleaning appliances extends their life, which saves you money.